ssimmons05/node2heroku/readme.md

 4. `require('dotenv').config()` at the beginning of your Node js code (server.js)

-5. `node --v` and add the version number to package.json
+5. `node -v` and add the version number to package.json

    ```json
      "engines": {